wilsonz8427/cyoa-project/scenes/s1-dsc.md

-Then suddenly the door shuts close
+Then suddenly the door shuts close in front of you.

 **Choices:**
 [you call for help](s2-jwere.md)